-Commissioned in 1870, the journey of the first major as well as the only riverine port of the country continues through the tortuous process of ebb and tide, expectancy and challenges, intricately woven with the varying draft/siltation of the river Hooghly which cradles it, as it continues to adapt and re-engineer itself in newer locales and diversifying functions.
+Commissioned in 1870, the journey of the first major as well as the only riverine port of the country continues through the tortuous process of ebb and tide, expectancy and challenges, intricately woven with the varying draft and other morphological dynamics of the river Hooghly which cradles it.

-Kolkata Port handled 50.195 million tonnes (mt) of traffic in 2015-16, around 8.43% higher than the traffic handled during last fiscal which compares favourably with the growth of 4.31% registered by the major ports of India.
-Interestingly, our Kolkata Dock System, one of the port’s twin dock systems and the continuing legacy of the historic port of Kolkata, formally commissioned way back in 1870, handled an all time high cargo traffic of 16.688 mt in 2015-16, recording a significant growth of 9.2% over last year.
-HDC, our sister dock, too handled 33.507 mt in 2015-16, recording an impressive growth of 8.05% over the last year.
-In container traffic too, KoPT donned a mantle, recording a high of 6,62,891 TEUs in 2015-16, clocking an over 5% growth vis-à-vis last year, while retaining its 3rd rank amongst major container handling Ports.
-Incidentally, KDS also achieved the highest ever container throughput of 5,77,749 TEUs in 2015-16, a noteworthy hike of 9.39% over the last year.
+With a slew of new investments and value driven initiatives unfurled by the Government and trade expectations also picking up, it’s most heartening to note that Kolkata Port has been maintaining a rising trend of traffic in recent times, clocking a CAGR of around 7.2% in maritime traffic during the last three years.
+Kolkata Port handled 50.951 million tonnes (mt) of traffic in 2016-17, up by 23% since 2013-14.
+Interestingly, our Kolkata Dock System, one of the port’s twin dock systems and the continuing legacy of the historic port of Kolkata, handled an all time high cargo traffic of 16.810 mt in 2016-17 while HDC, our sister dock, too handled 34.141 mt in 2016-17, sustaining a consistently secular growth trend in traffic in last few years.
+In container traffic too, KoPT donned the mantle of recording a high of 7,71,676 TEUs in 2016-17, clocking an over 16% growth vis-à-vis last year, while retaining its 3rd rank amongst major container handling Ports, for several years in a row.
+This has been possible due to a robust performance by HDC, having registered a near 60% jump in handling containers in 2016-17 over last year.
+Incidentally, KDS also achieved the highest ever container throughput of 6,35,848 TEUs in 2016-17, a significant hike of 10% over the last year.
 Our port continued to handle the highest number of vessels in the major port circuit.

 Let me recount some of the feathers that KoPT has recently adorned in her many splendored cap :-

+For effectively harnessing the deep drafted facilities of the port, we have granted permission for setting up Floating Storage & Regasification Unit/ Floating Storage Unit (FSRU) for receiving, storing, regasifying and transporting LNG from mother vessels at Sandheads to a suitable landfall point.
 In view of the unique riverine potentials of the Kolkata port and in tandem with the ambitious Sagar Mala project, around 61 acres of land has been awarded on long term lease basis to IWAI for development of IWT Hub at Haldia.
 Various land parcels are being allotted to captive users on the basis of Minimum Guaranteed Tonnage (MGT).